Frequently Asked Questions

 What is the GST tax?

-The generation-skipping transfer tax is a tax on assets that you pass on to your grandchildren (technically known as “skip persons”) at an effective 58% rate, once you have utilized your GST exemption.
-In 2013, the effective rate is scheduled to return to 80%.
+The generation-skipping transfer tax is a tax on assets that you pass on to your grandchildren (technically known as “skip persons”) at a 40% rate, once you have utilized your GST exemption.
+Note this is in addition to the 40% gift tax you also pay on the same assets.

 What is the history of the estate tax?